FastVPSEestiOu/openvz-network-shaper/README.md

 This script

-Author: pavel.odintsov [at] gmail.com Pavel Odintsov
+Author: Pavel Odintsov / pavel.odintsov [at] gmail.com

 This script can restrict both incoming and outgoing speed for openvz (OpenVZ 2.6.18 and 2.6.32 supported) containters for IPv4 and IPv6 support.